JuliaLang/julia/doc/stdlib/base.rst

    Wrap an expression in a Task executing it, and return the Task.
 This only creates a task, and does not run it.

+.. function:: sleep(seconds)

+   Block the current task for a specified number of seconds.

 Reflection
 ----------